This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's esophagus, stomach, liver, bowel, blood vessels, or nerves may get injured during the surgery.
 This may cause him to lose a large amount of blood and need more surgery.
 He could have trouble breathing or get an infection during or after surgery.
 His stomach may be wrapped to his esophagus too tightly or loosely.
 He may have trouble swallowing, and bloating (stomach swelling) may occur.
 Even after surgery, your child's signs and symptoms may come back or become worse.

 - Without treatment, your child's symptoms may continue and get worse.
 The lining of his esophagus may be damaged and cause ulcers to form.
 These may heal into scars that can make his esophagus narrower.
 When this happens, your child may have sudden severe chest pain and trouble eating.
 In infants, severe GERD can cause their breathing to stop or heart rate to slow.
 Damage to the esophagus may lead to serious medical problems.
-Ask your child's caregiver if you have questions about your child's surgery, medicine, or care.
+Ask your child's healthcare provider if you have questions about your child's surgery, medicine, or care.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.